The Top 10 Most Reliable Cars For New Drivers

 • Average new price: £17,500

-The Sandero is often praised for being the UK’s cheapest new car, but it’s also surprisingly robust and well-equipped.
+The Sandero is often praised as the UK’s cheapest new car, while remaining robust, well-equipped, and practical for new drivers.

 • Insurance group: 8–10